Three years after countless and fast-changing COVID-19-related restrictions, many travelers are raring for a comeback. Revenge travel is real!

 Got more time to explore this side of Antique?
 If you want to get a taste of the local life, you may try pottery making and lambaklad fishing.

-For those looking for a tropical beach experience, you’ll find it in Seco Island, which is about three hours away from Tibiao.
-The powder white sand and the crystal-clear waters are easily worthy of a spot or two on your Instagram page.
+If you're looking for a tropical beach experience, you’ll find it at Seco Island, which is about three hours away from Tibiao.
+The powdery white sand and the crystal-clear waters are easily worthy of a spot or two on your Instagram page.

-Mindanao has a wealth of beautiful tourist destination in the Philippines.
+Mindanao has a wealth of underrated tourist destinations in the Philippines.
 The small island of Camiguin, which is famous for its sweet lanzones, will wow you with gigantic fun.

 Being surrounded by water, you’ll easily find a lot of picturesque beaches in Camiguin.
-Among those you need to visit are Mantigue Island and White Island.
-Activities in Mantigue Island include swimming and strolling through its dense forest.
+Among those must-visit coastal destinations are Mantigue Island and White Island.
+Activities at Mantigue Island include swimming and strolling through its dense forest.